DrChinny/BAR-Widgets/widgets guide.md

 Things get weird when making a widget work with players, spectators, ai, raptors, scavs and gaia!
 Double check what arguments your the functions need.

+## Lua Optimisation

 ## UnitDefs
 UnitDefs is a metatable containing all the unit type info.
-The way to access the deeper parts of it is using pairs(). xxx expand
+Metatables The way to access the deeper parts of it is using pairs(). xxx expand
 ```lua
 --WIP
 for udid, ud in pairs(UnitDefs) do